ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/NGO_LAFFINEUR.html)

-<div style="text-align: justify">In this exciting project, we embark on a journey through the intricacies of diabetes classification using Machine Learning.
-We kick-off by delving into a detailed exploration of the project framework, the nature of the data at our disposal, and the variables that make up our database.
+<div style="text-align: justify">In this comprehensive project, our objective is to classify diabetes using advanced Machine Learning techniques.
+The project initiates with a thorough analysis of the dataset, emphasizing the understanding of key variables and their relationships.
+This phase includes detailed data visualization and correlation studies to identify patterns and interactions critical for diabetes classification.

-Our examination is accompanied by an in-depth data visualization and a study of their correlation.
-The goal is to unravel the subtle links between variables, understand their interactions, and identify potential patterns.
+Subsequently, the project incorporates unsupervised learning, specifically using a K-means clustering approach, to discern distinct data groups.
+This methodology aims to enhance our analytical perspective and contribute to more nuanced data interpretation.

-Next, we venture into the realm of unsupervised learning, using a K-means type clustering approach.
-Our aim will be to determine whether we can distinguish distinct groups within our data, thereby offering new perspectives for our analysis.
+The pivotal aspect of the project involves the systematic training and evaluation of various classifiers.
+These include Decision Trees, Logistic Regression, Random Forest, MLP, SVM, QDA, LightGBM, Gradient Boosting, and Neural Networks.
+Our approach is methodical, comparing each model's performance to ascertain the most effective algorithm for our specific dataset.

-Finally, we dive into the heart of the matter, the training of various classifiers.
-We will compare and evaluate a variety of algorithms, including Decision Tree, Logistic Regression, Random Forest, MLP, SVM, QDA, LightGBM, Gradient Boosting, and Neural Network.
-Our ultimate goal is to select the best-performing model for our problem while learning and discovering along the way.</div>
+The project is not only a pursuit of the optimal classification model but also an endeavor in deep learning and discovery in the field of Machine Learning.</div>

 <br>
 <center><img src="images/diabetes.png"/></center>